-HTC patent infringement claim against Apple dismissed by ITC
+HTC patent infringement claim against Apple dismissed by ITC26

 The battle between the two companies started in March 2010 when Apple filed a suit against HTC with the ITC.
 HTC retaliated and the ITC eventually found no violation on Apple's part.
 In October 211, an ALJ made an initial ruling that Apple did not violate 4 HTC patents and the latter withdrew a complaint on a 5th patent.
 HTC asked for an appeal by the 6 member ITC to review the ruling.
 In December, the ITC agreed, but only for one of HTC's patents.
 The ruling Friday ends the filings and investigations on that one patent.

 S3 had its own infringement case against Apple, possibly motivated by Apple's actions against HTC.
 At a time when it looked like S3 might win the case, HTC made the decision to buy the company and take over the patents.
 In November, the ITC ruled in favor of Apple.
 According to FOSS Patents, with only 5% of smartphone patents ruled as being violated by the ITC, companies are turning to the German courts, especially the Mannheim Regional Court and the Munich I Regional Court, for relief.